 "I have been working with Latise for several months and could not be more pleased.
 She is flexible with her schedule and our weekly sessions have made a huge difference with my anxiety and depression.
 I would recommend her to anyone that is in need of counseling."

-There is no reason to let anxiety ruin your life.
-There are so many things you can do on your own to alleviate your symptoms, and if it doesn't get better, you can always talk to a supportive counselor who can help you learn to manage it.
-An anxiety-free life is possible-with the right tools.
-Take the first step.
+If you’re experiencing anxiety symptoms that are negatively affecting your life, you have options.
+There are so many things you can do on your own to alleviate your symptoms, and you can always talk to a supportive counselor who can help you learn to manage it.
+An anxiety-free life is possible—with the right tools.